 Federal Perkins Loan

 A Federal Perkins Loan is a need-based loan for both undergraduate and graduate students who demonstrate exceptional financial need.
 Priority is given to students who meet the FAFSA priority deadline, and awards vary up to $5,000.
 UMBC is the lender.
-No interest accrues while the student is attending school, and repayment begins nine months after the student ceases half-time enrollment status of 24 units or graduates.
+No interest accrues while the student is attending school, and repayment begins nine months after the student ceases half-time enrollment status of 6 credits or graduates.
 Loans have provisions for deferment or cancellation in certain situations.
 Funding is limited; therefore, not all students meeting the criteria will receive Federal Perkins Loan funds.

 Federal Subsidized Stafford Loan